Moamen2000-alt/Data_Analytics_Project/README.md

 4. **Random Forest (Full Grid Search)**:
    - Note: The grid search did not converge and was resource-intensive.

-5. **Random Forest (Simplified Model)**: try to build simple Random Forest based on the good parameters from number 4
+5. **Random Forest (Simplified Model)**: try to build a simple Random Forest based on the good parameters from number 4
    - **Parameters**: `{'n_estimators': 200, 'max_depth': None, 'min_samples_leaf': 1}`
    - **RMSE**: 25.25
    - **MAE**: 3.05